OasisLMF/ODS_OpenExposureData/README.md

 **ODS Implementation into Oasis:** Oasis LMF are continuously expanding the ODS functionality they support on their platform, especially in their financial module (FM).
 The tracking of this work can be found here: https://github.com/orgs/OasisLMF/projects/5.

-Detailed documentation on which financial fields are supported in the Oasis kernel can be found here: https://github.com/OasisLMF/OasisLMF/blob/develop/docs/OED_financial_terms_supported.xlsx
+Detailed documentation on which financial fields are supported in the Oasis kernel can be found here: https://github.com/OasisLMF/OasisLMF/blob/master/docs/OED_financial_terms_supported.xlsx
 &nbsp;

 ## Open Exposure Data (OED)

-The aim of OED is to provide the industry with a robust, open and transparent data format.
+The aim of OED is to provide the industry with a robust, open, and transparent data format.
 This will improve efficiency and transparency for the cat modelling community, facilitating data transfer and analytics across models and vendors.
 OED is a model agnostic data format and although the focus has been on property cat business since its inception, ODS is now expanding to support other lines of business such as liability, cyber and marine which are in the pipeline to be released during 2022.

 Detailed descriptions of each data field are covered in the Open Exposure Data Spec.xlsx and detailed reference and background OED information can be found in the 'docs’ folder.
 Examples of how to code multiple financial structures in the input files are covered within these documents.

-An additional OED location file 'LocPopulation' is also available here (https://github.com/OasisLMF/OpenDataStandards/blob/develop/OpenExposureData/Example_inputs/pi_wind/OED_LocPopulation_v2.0.0.xlsx) for capturing demographic and socio-vulnerability data for more public sector/humanitarian use cases.
+An additional OED location file 'LocPopulation' is also available here (https://github.com/OasisLMF/OpenDataStandards/blob/master/OpenExposureData/Example_inputs/pi_wind/OED_LocPopulation_v2.0.0.xlsx) for capturing demographic and socio-vulnerability data for more public sector/humanitarian use cases.

 The web (HTML) version of the OED documentation can be viewed here: